Graceland Cemetery: Women of Influence

 Main gate entrance at intersection of Clark St. & Irving Park Rd.
 4001 N Clark St.

-This tour celebrates the achievements of women in Chicago’s early history.
 The women you will learn about on this tour brought wealth and status, intelligence and energy, and a passion for ideas to build a better urban environment for all citizens.
 This tour also illustrates the influence of women on some of the city's most significant architecture, including buildings by Frank Lloyd Wright, Mies van der Rohe and H.H.
 Richardson.

 Know before you go: